trilliwon/FlexLayout-v1/README.md

 <a name="aspect_ratio"></a>
 ### aspectRatio()
-AspectRatio is a property introduced by Yoga that don't exist in CSS.
+AspectRatio is a property introduced by Pilates that don't exist in CSS.
 AspectRatio solves the problem of knowing one dimension of an element and an aspect ratio, this is very common when it comes to images, videos, and other media types.
 AspectRatio accepts any floating point value > 0, the default is undefined.

 * AspectRatio is defined as the ratio between the width and the height of a node e.g. if a node has an aspect ratio of 2 then its width is twice the size of its height.
 * AspectRatio respects the Min and Max dimensions of an item.